Lawsuits for Warehouse Workers: Were You Paid for Security Check Time?

 The short answer is that it depends.

-While federal law does not guarantee that all post- and pre-shift work is compensable, several states have enacted laws that provide protection above and beyond what’s available under the federal Fair Labor Standards Act.
+While federal law does not guarantee that workers must be paid for all post- and pre-shift work, several states have enacted laws that provide protection above and beyond what’s available under the federal Fair Labor Standards Act.

-Specifically, attorneys working with ClassAction.org believe that in the states listed above, hourly workers should be paid for work-related tasks carried out before and after their shifts – including security screenings – regardless of whether they are “clocked in.”
+Specifically, attorneys working with ClassAction.org believe that the states listed above may have laws requiring that hourly workers be paid for work-related tasks carried out before and after their shifts—including security screenings—regardless of whether they are “clocked in.”

 How Could a Class Action Lawsuit Help?

-A class action lawsuit could help workers recover the money they should have been paid – but weren’t – for time spent in security checks.
-Furthermore, if a worker’s security check time pushes their total weekly hours beyond 40, they could also be owed time-and-a-half pay in the form of unpaid overtime wages.
+A class action lawsuit could help workers recover money they should have been paid—but weren’t—for time spent in security checks.
+Furthermore, if a worker’s security check time pushes their total weekly hours beyond 40, they could also be owed money for unpaid time-and-a-half overtime wages.

 For instance, in May 2020, workers in Amazon’s California warehouses reached a multi-million dollar settlement with the online retailer to resolve a lawsuit alleging they were illegally deprived of pay for time spent in security screenings.
 More than $7 million was made available to workers covered by the lawsuit.
-(Every case is different, however, and results cannot be guaranteed.)
+However, every case is different, and results cannot be guaranteed.

-A successful case could also require a company to change the way it pays its employees to ensure the business is complying with both federal and state law.
+A successful security screening lawsuit could also require a company to change the way it pays its employees to ensure the business is complying with both federal and state law.

 Can I Be Fired for Speaking Up?